ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 }
 ```

-The template for the virtual host in Apache need some changes too in order to use the .pem files.
+The template for the virtual host in Apache needs some changes too in order to use the .pem files.
 Remember, it was managed by a local template file "myblog.conf.tpl"

 ```apache
 <IfModule mod_ssl.c>